ahmadjamalkta/inet-showcases/visualizer/submoduleinfo/doc/index.rst

 To help the user, INET contains support for displaying information produced by a submodule (or selected submodules) on the top-level canvas, above (or near) the corresponding network node icons.
-This makes such information conveniently available at a glance.
+This feature makes such information conveniently available at a glance.

 This showcase contains the model of a simple WiFi network and